Relationship dynamics can feel exhausting, especially if you are stuck in a cycle of blame, criticism and distancing.

 The overall aim of couples counselling is to help you to:-

-- Explore your presenting issue and how external factors such as family values, attachments, lifestyle and background affect your relationship.
+- Explore your presenting issue and how external factors such as gender, family values, attachments, lifestyle, etc. may affect your relationship.

-- Reflect on your past in order to see how it operates in the present.
+- Reflect on your past in order to understand how it may be affecting you currently.

-- Understand and change your part in the negative cycle between you.
+- Understand, acknowledge and change your part in the ‘dance’ between you.

-Sadly, sometimes couples come to counselling in order to find a way to part amicably – and yet – what might seem like the end – may also signal a new beginning.
+Sadly, sometimes couples come to counselling in order to find a way to part amicably and with the least amount of pain.

 Telephone: 07940565603 firstname.lastname@example.org